uqlibrary/technology-training/R/ggplot2_intro_notes.md

     * install.packages("ggplot2")
     * library(ggplot2)

-### Import files
+### Explore data

 ### Basic ggplot2 layers

-1. a dataset "data" and set of mappings from variables to aesthetics "aes",
-2. a layer having one geometric object "geom_"

 ### Create diferent kinds of plots

-### Play time!
+## Play time!

 Modify your plots

 ## Close Rproject
+If you want to close R Studio, you should save your project first.

 - File
-- close project
+- close project (It will ask you if you want to save your history)
-- then close RStudio
+- then, close RStudio

 ## After the workshop